Foundation / Corporation

 Three types of grants are generally funded:

 Capacity-Building Grants: To provide for more efficient use of community resources, promote coordination, cooperation and sharing among organizations and reduce the duplication of services in the community.
-To strengthen not-for-profit agencies and institutions by reducing operating costs, increasing public financial support and improving internal management.
+To strengthen not-for-profit agencies and institutions by reducing operating costs, increasing public financial support and/or improving internal management.
 To help build organizational capacity so that the charity can work more efficiently and effectively and raise more dollars.

 Capital Campaign or Capital Improvement Grants: To help an organization expand services and capacity.